ferborva/strongloop-prep-work/README.md

 >
 > -- <cite>Strongloop Certification Team</cite>

 Brief but concise.
 We will go through some of the main Events, Signals, objects and methods available to the `process` variable and checkout *child processes*.
+[Step 3 folder](https://github.com/beeva-fernandobordallo/strongloop-prep-work/tree/master/step-3) contains summaries, links, examples, ...

 ## A little on the side